consandstuff/consandstuff.github.io/rhythmcons/sound-voltex/sdvx-normal/index.md

 If you want to paint the box I suggest sanding the box with a 180 grit sandpaper until it's smooth, then coating the hole box with carpenter's glue (this will give it a nice transparent smooth coat to recieve the paint) and finish it by painting it with a **matte white spray paint can**.
 Or any other color you'd like.

 Paint one layer at a time and wait 20 minutes for it to dry before painting a second layer.
 Repeat until done.
+Also follow the instructions on the spray-can for better results.

 ![enter image description here](http://i.imgur.com/Ks8Qf0Q.jpg)

->I used a third of the can painting this
+>I used a third of the can painting this.

 **Acrylic, buttons, and everything else**